stran1225/stran1225.github.io/README.md

-theme:jekyll-theme-cayman
+theme: jekyll-theme-cayman
-title: Welcome to the Stran1225's homepage! description:Feel free to bookmark this to keep an eye on upcoming projects and/or project updates.
+title: Welcome to the Stran1225's homepage!
+description: Feel free to bookmark this to keep an eye on upcoming projects and/or project updates.

 ## Welcome to GitHub Pages